Marinela26/Personal-Website/README.md

 ## Description

  Simple personal website built with the purpose to illustrate the latest work.
-It contains  clear navigation for the content and a joyful design.
+It contains  clear navigation for the content and a joyful design. :simple_smile:

 ## Technologies Used
 - HTML5